metapolator/metapolator/Docs/coding/coding-style.md

      * usage: var foo = new Foo(12)
      */
     function Foo(value) {
-        // underscore is our convention to mark a not public interface this._value = value
+        // underscore is our convention to mark a non-public interface this._value = value

         // **NEVER** define methods in here when you wan't to inherit
-        // from them. use the prototpe!
+        // from them. use the prototype!
     }

     // we make a shortcut for prototype, because it's going to be